 Our Church identifies itself as the Malankara Orthodox Syrian Church due to our deep roots in Syriac tradition.
 Syriac became the official liturgical language of the St. Thomas Christians because of the collaboration between Persia (who used East Syriac Liturgy) and India in the first few Centuries.
 Bishops, who used to come to India, were from Syriac-speaking areas.
-The Syriac liturgical tradition of our Church can be represented in the daily prayers found in the Sh'heema, or the book of common prayer of the Orthodox Syrian Church.
-According to Scripture, the liturgical day starts in the evening, as seen in Genesis 1:5, "And there was evening and there was morning, one day."
+The

 In the Syrian Orthodox liturgy, there is no place for passive participation.
-Each member 'con-celebrates' with a prayer, hymn, gesture, or movement.
+Each member 'concelebrates' with a prayer, hymn, gesture, or movement.